NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   // ... (the rest of the logic is as in stage 2
 }

+/*
+Used to load a block to the buffer and get a pointer to it.
-int BlockBuffer::loadBlockAndGetBufferPtr(unsigned char **buffPtr) {
+NOTE: this function expects the caller to allocate memory for the argument */ int BlockBuffer::loadBlockAndGetBufferPtr(unsigned char **buffPtr) {
   // check whether the block is already present in the buffer using StaticBuffer.getBufferNum() int bufferNum = StaticBuffer::getBufferNum(this->blockNum);